sjrct/frosk-current/README.md

 --------

 You must have `gcc`, `make`, `nasm` and `ar` (provided usually by `binutils`) in order to build a Frosk disk image.
-Then just init the submodules and run `make` and it everything should go hunky dory:
+Then just init the submodules and run `make` and everything should go hunky dory:

 ```sh